AlexMandev/Crypto-Currency-Wallet-Manager/README.md

 - **Client**: Console application that handles user input and displays formatted responses
 - **Server**: NIO-based server that processes requests, manages user data, communicates with CoinAPI and logs unexpected errors to a file.
 It uses a ScheduledExecutorServices to update the prices of the cryptocurrencies
 - **Data Storage**: Binary files to persist user information and wallet data
+- **Unit Tests**: The project reaches 70% coverage with JUnit 5 and Mockito.

 ## Commands